kchemutai/Game/README.md

 # Game
-Rock, Paper and scissors game
+Rock, Paper and scissors game played on the browser console